activity information

 IMR activities may occur at any time, with the frequency determined using a broad risk-based approach, which will include an assessment of safety, environmental and commercial risks.
 The duration will depend on the scope of the activities, however works will typically be completed within 10 to 200 days.

-Subject to relevant approvals, J-IC operations activities, including commissioning and start-up, are expected to commence from 2026.
+Subject to relevant approvals and other factors, J-IC operational activities, including commissioning and start-up, were expected to commence from 2026.

 environment that may be affected (EMBA)